 Read participant testimonials to find out why you should bring in one of YALSA's consultants.

 For more information check out this pricing guide (.pdf), or to discuss how these events can be tailored to your needs, please contact LaMoya Burks, firstname.lastname@example.org.

 Beginner's Guide to Teens & Libraries

 Nearly every staff person interacts with teens in some way.
 This training is geared toward providing staff with strategies to ensure that the interaction is positive.
-Participants will achieve a better understanding of adolescent needs and behaviors and how to deal with them.

 Speak Up, Stand Up, Step Up: Advocating for Teens